A man sits on the edge of a docked boat on the shore of the Greek island of Lesvos.

 The Eastern Mediterranean route from Turkey to Greece’s eastern borders is one of the most widely traveled refugee pathways in the world.
 Refugees, asylum seekers, and migrants from the Middle East, Africa, and Asia travel to Greece via sea and land, seeking safety in Europe.

 Since 2014, more than 1 million people have crossed into the country, fleeing violence and humanitarian crises in Syria, Iraq, Afghanistan, and other countries.
 With this large influx of refugees, access to basic needs is scarce and vulnerable people are not sufficiently protected.
-Greece hosts about 121,000 refugees and migrants, 40% of whom are under the age of 18.
+Greece hosts about 169,000 refugees and about 25,000 asylum seekers, stateless people, and other people in need of protection.

 Our Work in Greece